tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-migration-oracle-database-at-azure.md

 ## Discovery

 Migration begins with a detailed assessment of the Oracle product portfolio and applications involved.
 The existing Oracle database can operate Oracle Real Application Clusters (RAC).
 For applications, we need to discover the size of the infrastructure that can be done easily by using Azure Migrate based discovery.
-For the database sizing, please ask your Oracle Sales Representative for advice.
+For the database sizing ask your Oracle Sales Representative for advice.

 ## Design